rooklift/golux2/README.md

 * Since the structure of that is fairly complex, `Frame` is complex too - see `structs.go`
 * **NOTE THAT OBJECTS INSIDE THE FRAME ARE NOT VALID IN LATER TURNS** - get the current object from the current frame instead
 * Some helper methods are included to quickly get needed items, e.g. `GetBoard()`, `MyFactories()`, etc

+## Pointers vs values

+* The `Pos` type should be stored/passed by value
+* Then you can compare one `Pos` to another by simple `==` checking
+* Also, if you get a `Pos` from a `*Unit`, it will be safe to mutate it if you want to
+* `*Unit` and `*Factory` objects should be stored/passed by pointer, because:
+* The API stores new actions in the objects themselves
+* These are then sent to the `lux_s2` referee at the end of each turn
+* If you make copies of the objects, any actions in them won't be seen
+* So just keep pointers to them instead, then you've got the right ones

 ## API outline (possibly subject to change, WIP)